 In construction, the R-value is the measurement of a material's capacity to resist heat flow from one side to the other.
 In simple terms, R-values measure the effectiveness of insulation and a higher number represents more effective insulation.

 R-values are additive.
 For instance if you have a material with an R-value of 12 attached to another material with an R-value of 3, then both materials combined have an R-value of 15.

 As we said before, the R-value measures the thermal resistance of a material.
-This can also be expressed as the temperature difference that will cause one unit of heat to pass through one unit of area in an hour.
+This can also be expressed as the temperature difference that will cause one unit of heat to pass through one unit of area over a period of time.
 In the equation below, the imperial units are shown on the left and the SI units are shown on the right.

 What are U-factors?